-A Bold Vision and Strategic Plan for Navigating Change in Senior Leadership
+A Bold Vision and a Renewed Strategic Plan For WJS Canada

 Instead of being a crisis, their newly recruited CEO: Caroline Bonesky, formerly CEO at Family Services of Greater Vancouver, saw this moment as a once-in-a-lifetime opportunity for the organization to step back and rethink their direction and priorities.

 Junxion worked with WJS Canada’s new CEO and Board to reinvent their senior management structure and create a compelling five-year vision and strategic plan—a plan that would see them through a challenging period of transition and restore the confidence, creativity and enthusiasm that are hallmarks of WJS Canada’s incredible corporate culture founded on “strength in people”.